KU-AIVS/Tele-Main/Assets/instruction_list/Instruction.md

 - "Stack the blue cup into the yellow cup"
 - "Stack the red bowl into the white bowl"
 - "Stack the green plate into the blue plate"

+## Place
+- "Place the red block onto the yellow block"
+- "Place the bread onto the white plate"